okta/okta-oidc-ios/README.md

 ```

-**Note:** In OktaAppAuth SDK 3.0 we added support for multiple Oauth 2.0 accounts.
+**Note:** In OktaOidc SDK 3.0 we added support for multiple Oauth 2.0 accounts.
 So developer can use Okta endpoint, social endpoint and others in one application.
 Therefore `OktaOidcStateManager` is stored in keychain using composite key constructed based on configuration.
 For backward compatibility there is a method `readFromSecureStorage()` that tries to read `OktaOidcStateManager` stored on a legacy way, so user could retrieve previously stored `OktaOidcStateManager` after switching to a newer version of SDK.

 #### introspect